davoe2000/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6. Write a function that prints the sign of a number.

 7. Write a function that computes the absolute value of an integer.

+8. Write a function that prints the last digit of a number.